alien4cloud/alien4cloud.github.io/alien_about/index.markdown

 For the same reasons we decided to provide ALIEN with a full-backend-featured community edition.

-ALIEN leverage some other existing opensources projects that help orchestrating cloud applications such as GigaSpaces Cloudify.
+ALIEN leverage some other existing opensources projects that help orchestrating cloud applications such as GigaSpaces Cloudify 2 and soon 3.